 Running a Provar CI Task in Azure DevOps Pipelines

-This guide will walk you through setting up a Microsoft Azure DevOps Pipeline that can be run on either a scheduled basis (for daily regression) or as a continuous Integration process when changes are made to your Version Control System (VCS).
+This guide will walk you through setting up a Microsoft Azure DevOps Pipeline that can be run on a scheduled basis (for daily regression) or as a continuous Integration process when changes are made to your Version Control System (VCS)

-Similar guides to this have been made available for Jenkins, TFS and CircleCI, see the Further Reading section for more information.
+Similar guides have been available for Jenkins, TFS, and CircleCI; see the Further Reading section for more information.

 Prerequisites in Azure DevOps Pipelines

 The following steps can be completed using a free Azure DevOps Pipelines account.
 Signup is available here, or you can use an existing Microsoft account.
-This guide also assumes you’ve already integrated your Provar project with a git repository.
-Details are provided below in terms of which artifacts to commit to your VCS repository.
+This guide assumes you’ve already integrated your Provar project with a git repository.
+Details are provided below regarding which artifacts to commit to your VCS repository.

 Overview

-You can adapt this for your own environment by hosting your VCS repository within Azure DevOps Pipelines, which may provide a more streamlined solution in comparison to the one listed below.
-The key steps include: setting up your project repository, customizing your Provar build.xml file and configuring the ANT task.
+You can adapt this for your environment by hosting your VCS repository within Azure DevOps Pipelines, which may provide a more streamlined solution than the one listed below.
+The key steps include: setting up your project repository, customizing your Provar build.xml file, and configuring the ANT task.
 We’ll cover the rest of these steps below in more detail.

 VCS Repository Configuration